bigooff/JS-Learning-Game-/README.md

 # What is This?

 A project meant to show my progress as a dev until the day that it could be considered a fully complete and function application.

+# ASSETS
+All 2d pixel assets are made directly by me